magomimmo/modern-cljs/doc/tutorial-20.md

   :hooks [cljx.hooks])
 ```

-### Call for normalization
+## Call for collaboration

 There are few things to note.

-First, as we have already learnt in the [previous tutorial][], most of
-the time you have to deal with CLJS libs, the sole purpouse of the
-inclusion of the [lein-cljsbuild][] plugin in their corresponding
-`project.clj` is for emitting a JS file for unit testing.
+* first, most of the `Enfocus` dependencies and plugins are
+  outdated, even if we've choosen to use its snapshot release;

-That said, even if the `[clojurescript.test][] lib is mature enough to
+* second, even if the [clojurescript.test][] lib is mature enough for
-be used for implementing unit tests for almost CLJS libs, very few of
-them use it and [Enfocus][] makes no exception.
-This is very
+  implementing CLJS unit tests, `Enfocus` doesn't use it and
-unfortunate, because we have to deal with a very fragmented unit
-testing approches, basically one for each CLJS lib.
-[Enfocus][] even
-introduced a specific project structure, just to deal with code
+  introduced instead a specific project structure just to deal with
-testing.
+  code testing.

-Secondly, most of the [Enfocus's][] dependencies and plugins are
-outdated, even if we've choosen to use its snapshot release.

-### Learn by collaborating

 It seems to be a perfect opportunity to be collaborative with
-[Creighton Kirkendall][]:
+[Creighton Kirkendall][].

-* first by updating all the [Enfocus][] dependencies and plugins;
-* then by trying to normalize its project structure to a more
-  idiomatic approach;
-* finally by introducing the [clojurescript.test][] lib for
-  implementing few unit tests.

-### Dependencies and plugins update
+## Fork, clone and branch

-Let's start by [fork][], clone and branch the [Enfocus][] repo as
+Let's start by [fork][], clone and branch the repo.
-usual.

 `bash
 cd ~/dev # the directory where you clone the forked repos